carine-h/carine-h.github.io/posts/blog_10.md

 Overall, Trump spoke more frequently about the Hispanic community than Biden.
 He also often used words like "love" and "prosperity," coming across a bit warmer and more attentive.
 However, we need to take a closer look at the tone and content of Trump and Biden's speeches.
 Sure, Trump spoke *more* about Hispanics, but what exactly did he say?
 The Latino vote is not a monolith, therefore I take a look at words and phrases that would appeal to different Latino voter blocs throughout the country, focusing on Florida and Texas.

 #### Southern Florida
-Using a word cloud of words and phrases used in Biden and Trump's campaign speeches, it becomes clear that Trump places a greater emphasis on socialism and communism throughout his speeches:
+Filtering for different iterations of communism and socialism in the candidates' speeches, it becomes clear that Trump places a greater emphasis on socialism and communism, specifically linked to the Left.

 ![](../images/10_socialist_wc.png)